Polarization and multiscale structural balance in signed networks: Results

 \subsection{Re-analysis of Sampson's Monastery dataset}

 Sampson's Monastery study~\cite{sampsonNovitiatePeriodChange1968} produced one of the most famous network datasets studied in Social Network Analysis (SNA) in general, and SBT in particular.
 It describes the evolution of the social structure in a group of postulants and novices in a monastery in New England in 1960's.
-Namely, a network of liking (positive) and disliking (negative) relations was measured at five points in time (see Methods, Sec.~\ref{sec:methods:datasets:monks}, for details).
+Namely, a network of liking (positive) and disliking (negative) relations was measured at five points in time.

+The ties are directed and weighted in the $-3:3$ range, with weights indicating ordinal ranking of the preference towards or against a given person typical for sociometric studies (see Methods, Sec.~\ref{sec:methods:datasets:monks}, for details).

 The dataset is particularly valuable because, as the study had been conducted, the group went through a major conflict, which eventually lead to either resignation or expulsion of the majority of the members of the congregation.
 Moreover, Sampson identified a partition into three groups, which later have been independently validated with analytic SBT-motivated clustering methods~\cite{doreianPartitioningApproachStructural1996}, and therefore is commonly recognized as the \enquote{ground truth} solution.

 The most important events happened at times $t=2,3,4$, which correspond to a period of differentiation and polarization~\cite{doreianPartitioningApproachStructural1996} that eventually lead to an open conflict and disintegration of the group.
 At $t=2$ twelve new members joined the monastery, while some older members left after $t=1$, so the new group consisted of 18 men in total.
 This perturbation lead to an emergence of two competing groups (Loyal Opposition and Young Turks) as well as a group of peripheral members, who were not fully accepted by the rest (Outcasts).
 The network at time $t=4$ depicts the structure just before the open conflict and disintegration.
 At $t = 5$ only 7 members remained in the monastery, and those who stayed (they are marked with red labels on Fig.~\ref{fig:monks}C, $t=4$) belonged almost exclusively to the Loyal Opposition, which clearly \enquote{won} the conflict.